Biased branching random walks on Bienaym\'e--Galton--Watson trees: Introduction and main results

 Regarding Proposition \ref{prop:0-1-law-for-liminf}, it is not surprising that this holds as $\liminf_{n\to\infty} \max_{\vert u \vert = n} \frac{\vert X(u) \vert}{n}$ is a tail--measurable random variable for fixed environment $\omega$.
 Nevertheless, the standard tools like Kingman's subadditivity theorem (as used in \cite[Section 1.4]{shi_branching_2015}) or Kolmogorov's $0-1$ law cannot be applied.
 Again, the issue is that the increments, in any sense, are not identically distributed.
 Interestingly, our proofs are different in the strongly recurrent and the transitive regimes.
 In the transient regime, the crucial ingredient of the proof is that $\omega$, while not being a transitive graph in the usual sense, is \emph{statistically transitive} in the sense that for any $x\in \omega$ the subtree $\{y\in \omega: x \preceq y\}$ has the same law as $\omega$ under $\PP$.

 \begin{remark} Proposition \ref{prop:0-1-law-for-liminf} depends crucially on Bienaymé--Galton--Watson trees being statistically transitive.
 Consider a $3$--ary and a $4$--ary tree joined at a common root.
 While both trees are transitive, the combined tree is not.
-If the branching rate for the branching random walk is low enough, Proposition \ref{prop:0-1-law-for-liminf} fails (and in fact Theorem \ref{thm:max} as well). \end{remark}
+If the mean offspring $m$ for the branching random walk is close enough to $1$, Proposition \ref{prop:0-1-law-for-liminf} fails (and in fact Theorem \ref{thm:max} as well).
+Indeed, let $A_3$ and $A_4$ be the events that the branching random walk eventually only occupies the $3$--ary (respectively $4$--ary) part of the tree.
+Both these events have positive probability in the local extinction phase.
+On the event $A_3$ (respectively $A_4$), the velocity of the maximal displacement is that of a branching random walk on a (complete) $3$--ary tree (respectively $4$--ary).
+These velocities are different, hence the velocity of the maximal displacement on the joined tree is random. \end{remark}